cpulvermacher/time-travel/README.md

 ## Features
 - Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
 - Time can be stopped and resumed.
-- Minimal permissions, only affects current tab after clicking the extension icon.
-(Only in Chrome)
+- Only affects current tab after clicking the extension icon.
+- Minimal permissions (Only in Chrome)

 ## Limitations
 - Only JavaScript is affected by the extension.
 - Some functionality or animations may behave strangely if the clock is stopped.
-Try resuming the clock via the ▶ button in that case.
 - The extension does not work in iframes with the `sandbox` attribute.

 ## Installation